GeraldRyan/beancoin/README.md

 # BEANCOINAPP
-A case study in blockchain
+A case study in blockchain.

-A personal project, learning how to code in basic java.
-This app was made as part of my case study for a bootcamp that ended up getting me my first job in tech as a developer.
+A personal project, this app was made as part of my case study for a bootcamp that ended up getting me my first job in tech as a developer.

+Recently I have gotten back into it, building it out and deploying it.

+View the current version as hosted on [Heroku](https://beancoin.herokuapp.com/)

+Note that their servers take about 30 seconds to boot up if nobody's been to the visit in a while.
+Hey- it's free, but I will change hosts at some point!

+View some of my [plans](https://github.com/GeraldRyan/beancoin/issues) for building it out - all part of one giant learning experience

 The core blockchain model was based on David Katz's blockchain tutorial on Udemy.
 Thanks David.

-I Transpiled from Python into Java.
-I added the MVC frontpage.
-TODO I will build an Angular Front End Client and build out the REST API as necessary.

-I will also do many many other things here, to learn, and grow and present, including many Spring modules, Swagger and Kafka.

-It is about learning and having fun.
+Your courses are top notch.